hapepo23/foreign-language-text-reader/README.md

 # FLTR: Foreign Language Text Reader

 Version 1.4.0 (2021-06-14).

-The source code has been corrected so that it can be compiled with Java 21 without warnings (2025-10-16).
+2025-10-15: The source code has been corrected so that it compiles with Java 21 without warnings.
+The test data has been corrected (dictionary links, etc.).
+The .fltrprefs file is attached here and must be placed in the user's home directory if desired.
 The Windows EXE file is the original from 2021.

 ![Screenshot](fltr_screenshot.png)